 Orska started to wake back up; he groaned in pain, but couldn’t move.
 My eyes glowed gold; turning towards Orska, I lowered my head close to his face.
 I was an inch away from tearing off his head, but I held myself back.
 Something in me was pushing me forward to speak.

 “Stargazer, for your arrogance to manipulate time.
 I shall take your gift from you.”
 My voices boomed outwards, my mind was becoming numb as if something was possessing my body.
 I felt a swell of power erupted outwards, washing everything in the vicinity.

 A bright sheen of power erupted outwards, smashing into Orska as his body spazzed uncontrollably.
-Blood curdling scream erupted out of his lips, while his eyes rolled backwards once again.
+Blood-curdling screams erupted out of his lips, while his eyes rolled back once again.
 A wisp of power started to trail out of Orska’s mouth.
 Eventually, the auric power started to stream out like a broken dam and into my body as if I was sucking out his soul.
-For a moment there I thought I had gone to the dark side in stealing his soul, but that wasn’t it.
+For a moment there, I thought I had gone to the dark side in stealing his soul, but that wasn’t it.

 The energy inside Orska was eventually depleted, leaving him looking like an empty husk.
 He flinched a couple of times, so I knew that he was still alive.
-His whole appearance had slightly changed, the lean but well toned looking Orc was gone and now he was just a skinny Orc made out of bones with gray hair.
-Even his fingers and skin was all wrinkly like a true old Orc.
+His whole appearance had slightly changed.
+The lean but well-toned looking Orc was gone, and now he was just a skinny Orc made out of bones with gray hair.
+Even his fingers and skin were all wrinkly like a real old Orc.

-I on the other hand felt the Legendary Katar Asphalt flying towards me, it stopped and floated in front of me.
-Suddenly, the swirl of magical energy that I sucked away was somehow creeped its way over towards the weapon and into the weapon itself as if it was part of it.
+I, on the other hand, felt the Legendary Katar Asphalt flying towards me.
+It stopped and floated in front of me.
+Suddenly, the swirl of magical energy that I sucked away was somehow crept its way over towards the weapon and into the weapon itself as if it was part of it.